onehashai/onehash-connect/help/high-contrast-mode.md

 # High contrast mode

-By default, some visual elements in Zulip (such as date/time stamps, certain buttons, links and unread counts) are intentionally light. **High contrast mode** increases the contrast of these elements to meet the AA level of the W3C's Web Content Accessibility Guidelines.
+By default, some visual elements in OneHash Connect (such as date/time stamps, certain buttons, links and unread counts) are intentionally light. **High contrast mode** increases the contrast of these elements to meet the AA level of the W3C's Web Content Accessibility Guidelines.